RemoteReasoner: Towards Unifying Geospatial Reasoning Workflow: Related Work

 Recent efforts~\cite{jaech2024openai,guo2025deepseek,ren2024pixellm,lai2024lisa,li2025segearth} have shown that reasoning is central to aligning large language models (LLMs) with complex instructions.
 Models like OpenAI-o1~\cite{jaech2024openai} and DeepSeek-R1~\cite{guo2025deepseek} incorporate chain-of-thought(CoT)~\cite{wei2022chain} reasoning into their generation process, enabling flexible and interpretable multi-step inference.
 Both adopt reinforcement learning (RL)~\cite{kaelbling1996reinforcement,li2017deep,arulkumaran2017deep} to induce generalizable reasoning behaviors—OpenAI-o1 through RLHF and CoT monitoring, and DeepSeek-R1 via large-scale RL from scratch followed by multi-stage pretraining.
 These approaches exhibit strong reasoning capabilities but remain limited to natural language and vision tasks.

 In remote sensing, models such as PixelLM~\cite{ren2024pixellm}, LISA~\cite{lai2024lisa}, and SegEarth-R1~\cite{li2025segearth} extend reasoning to spatial domains.
 While effective for pixel- or region-level inference, they often support narrow task types and fixed granularity.
 Notably, SegEarth-R1 relies on supervised fine-tuning, making it less robust to distribution shifts and less adaptable in open-ended settings.
 These limitations underscore the need for a more versatile geospatial framework.
-To this end, we propose RemoteReasoner, which supports unified and efficient multi-task, multi-granularity remote sensing understanding.